sapegin/sapegin.me/src/content/blog/view-source-2016.md

 **Design for non-designers** by [Tracy Osborn](https://twitter.com/@limedaring).
 [Slides](https://speakerdeck.com/limedaring/design-for-non-designers-pygotham).
 [Video](https://www.youtube.com/watch?v=lsPrhA_m6ss).

 - Developers can’t escape at least some designing: site for open source project or just a home page.
-- Fastest way for better looking designs: cut down on clutter.
+- Fastest way for better looking designs: reduce clutter.
 - Reduce number of fonts and colors, line things up.
 - Whitespace is the ultimate clutter reducer.
 - Make it easy to find and use the most important action.